Is it Chlamydia or Yeast Infection?

 All of these conditions can have a very negative impact on your overall health as well as fertility.
 Once you know you’ve got Chlamydia, start your treatment promptly and stay healthy!

 A vaginal yeast infection is caused by a type of yeast called Candida.
-Candida cells can start multiplying out of control when there is not enough friendly bacteria (called probiotics) in your vagina.
+Candida cells can start multiplying out of control when there are not enough friendly bacteria (called probiotics) in your vagina.
 Friendly bacteria produces lactic acid which helps maintain a vaginal pH that makes it difficult for Candida to thrive.
-Once the pH is disturb, yeast and harmful bacteria have perfect conditions to multiply and feed causing unpleasant symptoms, such as:
+Once the pH is disturbed, yeast and harmful bacteria have perfect conditions to multiply and feed causing unpleasant symptoms, such as:

 The above symptoms can be easily confused with bacterial vaginosis or chlamydia, so to make sure it’s actually a yeast infection, you should do a vaginal pH test.
 Hydrion pH strips will help you establish the levels of acidity in your vagina.
 If your acidity is higher than normal vaginal pH (3.8 to 4.5), it may indicate chlamydia or bacterial vaginosis.
 The results may not be reliable in women going through the menopause or those on a hormonal therapy.

-There are different Monistat treatments available, you choose from 1, 3 and 7 day treatments.
+There are different Monistat treatments available, you choose from 1, 3 and 7-day treatments.
 According to user reviews, Monistat 7 is the most effective and produces a lasting effect.
 You can read my full review of Monistat here.

 Monistat 7 contains 7 applicatorfuls of Miconazole cream.
 Insert one applicator into your vagina before going to bed for seven consecutive nights.
 You may see your symptoms disappear within two days, but be sure to continue your treatment for the whole week.
 Some Candida cells may still survive, and although they don’t give any symptoms, they’ll start multiplying again once you stop treatment.
-That’s why it’s important to follow the treatment till the end.
+That’s why it’s important to follow the treatment until the end.

 Another excellent option, especially for women who suffer from chronic yeast infections or infections caused by Candida strains immune to convention treatment are boric acid suppositories.
-Boric acid has been shown to be a very effective and safe option when it comes to vagina yeast infection treatment.
+Boric acid has been shown to be a very effective and safe option when it comes to vaginal yeast infection treatment.